 While many adults don’t like insects, kids go buggy for them.
 And that’s great, since such small creatures are the perfect subjects for budding naturalists.
 Here’s an easy bug lab you can make together to practice important principles of science.
 Scavenge the backyard for a bug, capture it, and observe.
 It's sure to fulfill your child's curiosity in a fun way!

-- Now for the nitty-gritty fun part!
-Help your child search your backyard for bugs.
+Now for the nitty-gritty fun part!
+Help your child search your backyard or the local park for bugs.
 Encourage her to look under rocks and logs, on trees and bushes, and anywhere else you think you might find a little critter to capture.
 When she finds one, help her catch it.
 Add the bug to the jar and cover it with the lid.
 Start with just one bug.

-- Hand her the notebook and the colored pencils.
+Hand her the notebook and the colored pencils.
 Invite her to draw a picture of the bug.
 Then ask her what she sees going on (the bug is on the leaf) and what she infers from that (it's hungry!).
-Ask her to write down her observations.
-If she's not writing yet, take notes for her; otherwise let her wield the pen.
+Help her to record her observations.
+Your kid probably won't be writing yet, so you'll probably have to take notes for her.

 If she wants to keep observing the bug, let her do so but be sure to set the critter free by the end of the day.